 Reading Willa Cather: A Sesquicentennial Celebration

-Peter Cipkowski is an interdisciplinary scholar at UCLA.
-He has served in senior leadership roles at Scholastic, McGraw-Hill, Pearson, and currently advises an award-winning STEM startup that serves thousands of students in the United States, India, and Southeast Asia.
-Peter also serves on the Board of Governors of the National Willa Cather Center and the board of the Kosciuszko Foundation's Polish Film Festival.
+Peter Cipkowski (National Willa Cather Center) is an interdisciplinary scholar and adjunct professor at UCLA in Los Angeles.
+He has served in senior leadership roles at Scholastic, McGraw-Hill, and Pearson and currently advises an award-winning STEM startup that serves thousands of students in the United States, India, and Southeast Asia.
+Peter also serves on the Board of Governors of the National Willa Cather Center and the board of the Kosciuszko Foundation’s Polish Film Festival in Washington DC.